WHAT SHOULD I LOOK FOR IN A SWIM SPA?

 EXPERIENCE IN SWIM SPA

-If you have a particular use that you want a swim spa for, ensure the length, current strength, are best suited to your preferred type of swimming and abilities.
+If you have a particular use that you want a swim spa for, ensure the length and current strength are best suited to your preferred type of swimming and abilities.
+Swim spas can help users achieve personal bests in swimming and fitness.
+Features like adjustable currents and performance tracking are perfect for setting personal bests and monitoring progress.

 HEATER TYPE IN SWIM SPA